Auditing Microsoft Sentinel Analytics Rules with PowerShell

 Function Code

-This section is reserved for our premium members only.
+This section is reserved for our Premium Members only.
 Upgrade your membership to access this valuable content and unlock more benefits.

 Usage